-the Buell 1125CR isn’t your typical Cafe Racer…so why do they make this claim?
+In the same vein as Benelli’s TNT Cafe Racer 1130 the Buell 1125CR isn’t your typical Cafe Racer…so why do they make this claim?
 Firstly here it is in Buell’s own words…

-Ok so I may be being a little harsh here.
-21st century means modern day and as such the bike should be a modernised Cafe Racer which in some ways it is.
-The figures all look impressive and I’m sure it’s a hoot to ride but it seems that the title of Cafe Racer is being used as a catch phrase with some manufacturers now rather than a true definition of the motorcycles they are producing.
+Ok, so I may be being a little harsh here.
+21st century means modern-day and as such the bike should be a modernised Cafe Racer which in some ways it is.
+The figures all look impressive and I’m sure it’s a hoot to ride but it seems that the title of Cafe Racer is being used as a catchphrase with some manufacturers now rather than a true definition of the motorcycles they are producing.